knative/client/docs/cmd/kn.md

 ### Options

 ```
+      --cluster string      name of the kubeconfig cluster to use
       --config string       kn configuration file (default: ~/.config/kn/config.yaml)
       --context string      name of the kubeconfig context to use
   -h, --help                help for kn